lawrennd/snippets/_ai/includes/donald-mackay-brain.md

 \newslide{}

-\notes{Donald MacKay was at King's College for his PhD.
-He was just down the road from Bill Phillips at LSE who was building the MONIAC.
-He was part of the Ratio Club. \ifndef{theRatioClub} A group of early career scientists who were interested in communication and control in animals and humans, or more specifically they were interested in computers and brains.
-The were part of an international movement known as cybernetics.}
+\notes{Donald MacKay completed his PhD at King's College, just down the road from Bill Phillips who was building the MONIAC at LSE.
+He was part of the Ratio Club}\ifndef{theRatioClub}\notes{ - a group of early career scientists interested in communication and control in animals and humans, or more specifically in computers and brains.
+They were part of an international movement known as cybernetics}\endif
+\notes{.}

 \notes{Donald MacKay wrote of the influence that his own work on radar had on his interest in the brain.